 Disaster chaplains have a great responsibility entrusted to them.
-Integrity of Victims and chaplains are character is an expectation and betraval is damaging to the entire profession. vulnerable High moral and ethical standards are expected and the crisis situation makes both victim and caregiver vulnerable to ethical mistakes.
-Guard what has been There are three areas of particular importance.
-The first is trust.
-Victims have been reduced to the most basic levels of human development-that of trust. entrusted to you When trauma happens, victims and survivors are shaken.
+Integrity of character is an expectation and betrayal is damaging to the entire profession.
+High moral and ethical standards are expected and the crisis situation makes both victim and caregiver vulnerable to ethical mistakes.
+Victims and chaplains are vulnerable There are three areas of particular importance.
+The first is trust .
+Victims have been reduced to the most basic levels of human development-that of trust.
+When trauma happens, victims and survivors are shaken.
 They are fearful and distrustful of the situation.
 Disaster chaplains are often perceived as God figures-parents, protectors, providers, healers.
-Chaplains tread on thin ice when they attempt to play God.
-Chaplain conversations are uniquely confidential.
-If you must reveal any Maintain confidentiality part of a conversation, you must have the permission of the confidant.
-If a person demonstrates clear and imminent danger to themselves (suicide threat) or others (homicidal threat or actual threat of other serious crimes), the chaplain is required to act in the best interests of the individuals and/or the persons(s) who may be in danger.
+Chaplains tread on thin ice when they attempt to play God .
+Guard what has been entrusted to you Chaplain conversations are uniquely confidential.
+If you must reveal any part of a conversation, you must have the permission of the confidant.
+If a person demonstrates clear and imminent danger to themselves (suicide threat) or others (homicidal threat or actual threat of other serious crimes), the chaplain is Maintain confidentiality required to act in the best interests of the individuals and/or the persons(s) who may be in danger.
 Saving a life has the highest priority.